dmuchai/kenya-movers-ai/SCREENSHOT_MANUAL_GUIDE.md

-# 📸 MoveEasy Screenshot Capture Guide
+# 📸 MoveLink Screenshot Capture Guide

 Your app is running at **http://localhost:8080** - let's capture the key screens manually!